Nevado Sajama queñua woodlands

 Separate trees and shrubs grow higher, up to the altitude of 5 200 m.

-In the earlier times queñua forests were a lot larger and healthier.
+In earlier times queñua forests were much larger and healthier.
 It is assessed that just some 10% of the original forest remains in Bolivia now.

 In order to protect these unique forests in 1939 was founded Sajama National Park.
 This helped to protect queñua from the cutting and processing into charcoal for local mines.
 Unfortunately, the national park can not protect the forest from the global climate crisis.

 - A. Azócar, F. Rada, C. García-Núnez, Functional Characteristics of the Arborescent Genus Polylepis along a latitudinal Gradient in the High Andes (PDF file), Interciencia, 32-10, October 2007.
-Accessed in 15th April 2022
+Accessed on 15th April 2022

 It would be modest to say that Bolivia is an exciting country: Bolivia IS full of unexpected, pleasant surprises!